elmarxelilov10-ux/Master_Enterprise_Topology/README.md

 * Configured DMZ zone interface on PaloAlto and also configured IP of ubuntu which will serve as public server in future.
 * Did device hardening with my prewritten switch hardening file + L2 security
 * and lastly configured ACL for ssh so only IT vlan can ssh devices.
+## Phase 3 Outside Connectivity
+* Configured eBGP with edge routers and ISP routers.
+AS 100 , AS 200 , AS 65000 .
+* Configured iBGP between edge routers.
+AS 6500 .
+Wasn't necessary but did it for practice.
+* Configured OSPF between FWs and edge routers.